AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * The script needs BizHawk version 2.5.2 or higher to work.
 Version 2.2 or lower won't show the life values;
 * When the game is set to full screen, the training options won't be scaled, causing visual artifacts;
 * After a Digievolution, the state variables used to show the current move don't work for the evolved Digimon;
-* If the scalable version is used, when the menu is shown, the game could stutter slightly, depending on your PC specs.
+* If the scalable version is used, when the menu is shown, the game could stutter slightly, depending on your PC specs (not yet selectable).

 # Acknowledgements
 * Bizhawk's Memory Watch and Memory Search utilities + all its Lua tools, which made this possible;